Abe Coleman

 Abe Kelmer / Abba Kelmer (September 20, 1905 – March 28, 2007) was a Polish professional wrestler, promoter and referee, known by the ring names Abe Coleman, Hebrew Hercules, and Jewish Tarzan.
 At the time of his death, Coleman was believed to be the oldest professional wrestler in the world, and the only known wrestler to live past the age of 100 years.

 Early life

 Kelmer was born to a Jewish family in Żychlin, Congress Poland in 1905.
 His father was a coal-seller.
-Kelmer had 15 older brothers and sisters, some of whom were murdered in the Holocaust.
+Kelmer had 15 older brothers and sisters, some of whom died in the Holocaust.
 In 1923, he emigrated to Winnipeg, Manitoba, Canada, and later moved to New York City in the United States.

 Professional wrestling career

 According to the Canadian Online Explorer's Greg Oliver, there is debate regarding Kelmer's debut in professional wrestling.
 In 1929, local promoter Rudy Miller offered Coleman $25 to wrestle after seeing him work out in a Brooklyn gym.
 Despite this, an "Abe Coleman" wrestled to a draw with George Deslonchamps on March 19, 1928, at Madison Square Garden, but it is unknown if it was Kelmer or another wrestler with the same ring name.

 Credited for inventing the dropkick, Coleman claims his inspiration to create the move came from kangaroos he observed while on a tour of Australia in 1930.

 Coleman was never a champion but regarded as a solid mid-card standby.
 In the 1930s, Coleman defeated Jim Londos in a match in a Mexico City bullring in front of 60,000 spectators.
 During a 1936 match against Man Mountain Dean in front of 36,000 people, Coleman slammed Dean to the ground, breaking the ring mat and dropping the pair down to the arena floor.

 Following his retirement from active in-ring competition, Coleman became a professional wrestling referee.
 He also promoted several wrestling shows with Bill Johnston.